BLCM/bl3mods/Apocalyptech/README.md

 - `better_slots.txt` - Better results for slot machines.
 A bit silly, but whatever.
 Turns out there aren't any unique heads/skins/whatever to be had from them, so these just buff the gear.
+- `no_wasted_equipment.txt` - An improved version of my No Wasted COMs mod, this applies to COMs, Anointments, and Customizations as well.
+Nicer than the BL2/TPS versions, since it should adjust properly even when players leave co-op, though note that it's completely untested in multiplayer.
 - `testing_loot_drops.txt` - A version of my modder's-resource mod that I use for testing out things like Expanded Legendary Pools.
 All Standard-drop enemies will drop five items from the specified pool.